This post may contain affiliate links. Please read myย privacy policy.

 And it all starts with the stock.
 I can’t stress enough how important it is to make your own shrimp stock for this soup (or for any soup really).
 You want to get all those amazing flavors from the shrimp shells and head in the soup!

-Step 1: In a pot, bring 3 cups of water to boil.
-Add the shrimp heads and shells to make shrimp stock.
-Boil until the water turns slightly orange.
-Press the shrimp heads with a spatula to extract the juice from the heads.
-Simmer and let the stock reduce to 2 1/2 cups.
-Drain the shrimp stock and discard the shrimp heads and shells.
+First, grab a pot and bring 3 cups of water to a boil.
+Toss in the shrimp heads and shells—they’re going to help us make a tasty shrimp stock.
+Let it boil until the water turns a bit orange, then use a spatula to press the heads and really get all that juice out.
+Let it simmer until the stock reduces down to 2 1/2 cups.
+Strain out the shrimp heads and shells—they’ve done their job!

-Step 2: Turn the heat to high and add the lemongrass, galangal, kaffir lime leaves, bird’s eye chilies, mushroom, nam prik pao, and nam prik pao oil to the shrimp stock.
+Next, turn up the heat and throw in some lemongrass, galangal, kaffir lime leaves, bird’s eye chilies, mushrooms, nam prik pao, and nam prik pao oil.
+Give it a good stir and let it come to a rolling boil.

-Step 3: Bring it to a rolling boil before adding in the shrimp and fish sauce.
-Boil until the shrimp is cooked, then add the lime juice.
+Once it’s there, add in the shrimp and fish sauce.
+Boil until the shrimp is cooked through, then toss in some lime juice.

 Helpful Tips For Home Cooks

-• The best Tom Yum calls for a good shrimp stock, which you can make by boiling shrimp heads and shells in water.
-It almost always guarantees a deep and rich flavor that’s close to what you’d get from a Thai restaurant.
-You can also use canned chicken stock, but you need to add more herbs and seasonings to compensate for the lack of flavor.
+- The best Tom Yum starts with a good shrimp stock, which I make by boiling shrimp heads and shells in water.
+This method almost always guarantees a deep, rich flavor that’s as close as you can get to what you’d find in a Thai restaurant.
+If I don’t have shrimp heads, I’ll use canned chicken stock, but I make sure to add more herbs and seasonings to boost the flavor.

-• A crucial ingredient you can’t do without is nam prik pao or Thai roasted chili paste, which you can find in Thai or Asian stores.
-Don’t forget the aromatics too (galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies) as they are the backbone of this soup.
+- One crucial ingredient you absolutely can’t skip is nam prik pao, or Thai roasted chili paste.
+You can find it at Thai or Asian stores, and it’s essential for that authentic flavor.
+Don’t forget about the aromatics either—galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies.
+They’re the backbone of this soup.

-• Add the lime juice towards the end of cooking to retain its fresh and zesty flavor.
-If you add it too early, it might turn bitter and overpower all the amazing flavors we’re building in the soup.
+- I always add the lime juice towards the end of cooking to keep its fresh, zesty flavor intact.
+If you add it too early, it can turn bitter and overpower all the amazing flavors we’ve built up in the soup.

 The Secret Ingredients